Gently into the

 This could also be called

 "how I became an Orthodox Jew."
-The story goes back to my grandfather,
+The story actually goes back to my grandfather,

 Sam, who was very active in his synagogue.
 I treasure the prayer book his